-- An application submitted online at www.applytexas.org or see Admissions Office for a paper application - no later than 60 days prior to the start of the semester of first attendance. - 2.
-Submit notarized Affidavit of Support form dated within 6 months of beginning of the

-- semester.
-Note: the amount required is \$45,000.00 or two years of total educational costs, whichever is more. - Submit support evidence statement (bank statement) - funds must be in a United States bank. - 4.
-Submit official high school transcripts, including a graduation date (or official college transcripts if transferring from another accredited institution). - 5.
-Submit official TOEFL scores WCJC institution code is 6939.
+- An application submitted online through the Apply Texas Website (www.applytexas.org) or see the Office of Admissions and Registration for a paper application - no later than 60 days prior to the start of the semester of first attendance. - Submit notarized Affidavit of Support form dated within 6 months of beginning of the semester.
+Note: the amount required is \$45,000.00 or two years of total educational costs, whichever is more. - 3.
+Submit support evidence statement (bank statement) funds must be in a United States bank. - Submit official high school transcripts, including a graduation date (or official college transcripts if transferring from another accredited institution). - Submit official TOEFL scores WCJC institution code is 6939.